gotracksuit/ts-take-home-test/Instructions.md

 Hello, and thanks for taking the time to interview with us at Tracksuit!
 This is a take-home exercise we'd like you to complete.
-This shouldn't be hard and shouldn't take very long--if it takes more than two hours you're over-thinking it!
+This shouldn't be hard and shouldn't take very long — if it takes more than a few hours you're over-thinking it!

 <!-- deno-fmt-ignore-start -->